kevinolega/callcentertrainingtips/_posts/2019-07-13-advance-solutions.md

 When I'm working in a call center, I'm always doing that to my spiels and scripts.

-I'm always thinking about the worst case scenario and coming up with a plan to prepare for it.
+I'm always thinking about the worst-case scenario and coming up with a plan to prepare for it.

 If I don't have a plan, I ask people smarter than me.